A breast tumour refers to an abnormal mass of tissue that forms in the breast due to uncontrolled cell growth. It can be:

 Doctors may recommend a triple assessment: clinical exam, imaging (like a mammogram or ultrasound), and biopsy for accurate diagnosis.

 Yes.
-Bangla Health Connect arranges appointments with Apollo's breast cancer specialists, helps with visas, and offers complimentary airport pickup for Bangladeshi patients.
+Bangla Health Connect arranges appointments with the breast cancer specialists, helps with visas, and offers complimentary airport pickup for Bangladeshi patients.

 Yes.
-Indian hospitals like Apollo follow international safety protocols.
+Many hospitals abroad follow international safety protocols.
 Bangla Health Connect also ensures a smooth and secure medical journey.

 Yes.
-Bangla Health Connect helps you select the best Apollo Hospital based on your medical needs, location preference, and budget.
+Bangla Health Connect helps you select the best hospital based on your medical needs and location preference.